designerbrett/trestles-hugo/site/content/post/fsa-and-hsa-what-to-do-with-left-over-funds.md

 ---
 title: FSA and HSA.
 What to do with left over funds?
 date: 2013-12-03T07:50:00.000Z
-tags: >-
-  List [ "HSA" "FSA" "use it or lose it" "Trestles Chiropractic" "San Clemente Chiropractor" "chiropractor san clemente" "san clemente chiropractic" "toys for tots" "chiropractor 92672" ]
+tags: ["HSA" "FSA" "use it or lose it" "Trestles Chiropractic" "San Clemente Chiropractor" "chiropractor san clemente" "san clemente chiropractic" "toys for tots" "chiropractor 92672"]
 description: >-
   ‘Tis the season not only for gift giving, good food and family, but for Health plans to renew.
 Most plans and accounts reset on Jan 1st.
 Some are counting